 “Companies don’t have ideas; only people do.
 And what motivates people are the bonds and loyalty and trust they develop between each other.”-Margaret Heffernan

 We all want to be better leaders.
 We want to create thriving environments for our employees and encourage their success and happiness, and we know that this can have direct benefits for our company.
 But how do we do this?
-Mindfully managing our people takes self awareness and practice.
+Effectively leading our people takes self awareness and practice.
 However, once we become aware of the key behaviors that encourage happiness and success, you can start incorporating them into your leadership style and start to see the results ripple throughout the company.
-Through our work with many CEO’s, we’ve found that one of the essential behavioral traits of a mindful, effective leader is Support.
+Through our work with many CEO’s, we’ve found that one of the essential behavioral traits of an effective leader is Support.

 Support : the ability to be encouraging and kind in a way that attempts to benefit others.

-What do we mean exactly when we say Support?
 Support is one of the 21 Behavioral Scales that we use to indicate a person’s natural tendencies after they have completed our Behavioral Assessment.
 According to our definition, high scorers in Support care about people deeply.
 They are supportive and sensitive to the physical and emotional needs and wants of others.
-They are thoughtful, peace-loving and warm.
-They like to “touch” others at the heart level.
+They are thoughtful, peace-loving and warm and like to “touch” others at the heart level.
 People often confide in them.
 They are encouragers who sees the good in others.
 Relationships are often their number one priority.
 High scorers in Support are often seen as helpful, courteous and kind.
 They enjoy affection, touch and supporting others.
 Verbal expressions of warmth and gratitude come easily to this person.
 They are sensitive to the needs of others.
 This person relates well to others, and is often well liked.
 They tend to be tactful and cooperative.

 Looking at these two definitions, you can begin to see how the Support scale can have a large impact as a leader and, as a result, have a large impact on the people you lead and the overall culture of your company.